Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Get matched with companies for your specific needs

 Tankless water heaters deliver endless hot water and impressive energy efficiency, but they require regular maintenance to maintain peak performance.
 Mineral buildup from hard water creates scale deposits inside the heat exchanger, dramatically reducing efficiency and increasing energy costs.
-This guide explains why annual maintenance is essential, walks you through DIY flushing procedures, and helps you understand the costs and consequences of neglecting care.
+This 2026 guide explains why annual maintenance is essential, walks you through DIY flushing procedures, and helps you understand current costs and the consequences of neglecting care.

 Whether you choose professional service or handle maintenance yourself, understanding proper tankless water heater care protects your investment and ensures reliable hot water for decades.
 Learn how to save hundreds annually on energy bills while avoiding thousands in premature replacement costs.